Pabitra3/code_gen_lib/README.md

             }
         generator.configure_framework('flask', flask_config, 'output/app')

-## Documentation
+Documentation
    For detailed usage instructions, API reference, and examples, please refer to our documentation.

    1. Installation Guide
-     2. Usage Guide
+   2.Usage Guide
-     3. API Reference
+   3.API Reference
-     4. Database Templates
+   4.Database Templates
-     5. Framework Configurations
+   5.Framework Configurations

-## Contributing
+Contributing
    We welcome contributions to the Code Generation Library!
 Please see our Contributing Guide for more details on how to get started.

-##License
+License
   This project is licensed under the MIT License - see the LICENSE file for details.

-##Support
+Support
    If you encounter any problems or have any questions, please open an issue on our GitHub repository.

-## Acknowledgements
+Acknowledgements

        Thanks to all the contributors who have helped shape this project.
        This project was inspired by the need to automate repetitive coding tasks in modern web development.